English or Spanish

 Although there is no way to reverse damage to the spinal cord, researchers are working on new treatments that may promote nerve cell regeneration or improve the function of the nerves that remain intact after a spinal cord injury.

 Spinal cord injuries take different forms.
 Paraplegia is paralysis from the waist down.
 That means, people with paraplegia can use their hands and arms.
 In the US, it is estimated that 46% of people suffering from a spinal cord injury have paraplegia.
 Paraplegia is most often the result of traumatic injury to the spinal cord.
 It can also be the result of a congenital condition such as spina bifida.
-The area of the spinal cord that is affected with paraplegia is the thoracic, lumbar, or sacral region.
+Paraplegia can affect the thoracic, lumbar, or sacral region area of the spinal cord.

 Tetraplegia is paralysis from the shoulders down.
 Therefore, it affects all four limbs including the upper body, arms, and hands.